A Hebrew inscription above the cave indicates that a family of priests from Bnei Hazir are buried in the cave.

 It is not certain if there is a relation between the family buried in the Tomb of Benei Hezir and the biblical Hezirs.

-The inscription mentions a nefesh, which means soul in Hebrew but was meant burial monument.
+The inscription mentions a nefesh, which means soul in Hebrew, but is also a burial monument which is what it means here.

 It has been proposed that the Tomb of Zechariah, is actually this nefesh.